Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/DeepMind - Blog/AlphaFold_ a solution to a 50-year-old grand challenge in biology.md

 ---
-title: AlphaFold_ a solution to a 50-year-old grand challenge in biology
+title: 'AlphaFold_ a solution to a 50-year-old grand challenge in biology'
 categories:
     - 新媒体
     - DeepMind - Blog